ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/02-invariants-preconditions-and-postconditions.md

 ("am I sure that every operation I make preserves the invariant?"), and to find potential optimisations ("are there other operations that would preserve this invariant?").

-Another excellent pair of examples of loop invariants are in Insertion Sort and Selection sort from [Chapter @sec:sorting-1].
+Another excellent pair of examples of loop invariants are in Insertion sort and Selection sort from [Chapter @sec:sorting-1].
 Have a look at those algorithms and try to formulate a loop invariant for each of them.